 While you might already have an idea of what shingle colors you appreciate, it is important to choose your new roof with your property characteristics in mind.
 You can’t choose a shingle color based on a random photo you saw on Pinterest.

 Does your home have a lighter color exterior?
 If so, you might want to look at shingles that provide contrast such as black, dark gray, blue or even green.
-Does your home consist of beautiful red brick?
+Does your home consist of beautiful red bricks?
 You might want to look at dark brown shingles to create a color scheme within your home exterior.

 One way to find complementary colors for your home is to create a mood board.
 Start by choosing textiles that are representative of your home’s current exterior color and textures.
 Then just match those with different colors and textures until you have found a complementary color scheme and vibe that you can envision on your home.